Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 6. Suspensions/Dismissals:

-1. Suspensions are decided through a campus consultation with the Principal/Academic Chair/Faculty, etc. Suspensions are not noted on a Responding Student(s) transcript.
+1. Suspensions are decided through a consultation with the Manager of Student Services/Academic Chair/Faculty, and others.
+Notification will come from either the Manager of Student Services or the Principal.
+Suspensions are not noted on a Responding Students transcript.
 These decisions may be eligible for appeal as per the Student Non-Academic Appeals Procedures.
-The suspension will remain in effect for the duration of the appeal process.
+The suspension will remain in effect for the appeal process.

 7. Accommodations

-1. NSCC recognizes the importance of supporting continued learning, living and/or working during a Student Community Standards process and will address the identified needs for accommodation.
+1. NSCC recognizes the importance of supporting continued learning, living, and/or working during a Student Community Standards process and will address the identified needs for accommodation.
 These measures are separate from any accommodations put in place through NSCC Accessibility Services.

 2. The wellbeing of the students involved, and academic requirements will be assessed to determine what accommodations may be helpful and possible.